motexture/naT/README.md

 ---
 # naT - Not Another Text To Video Model

-This is an early alpha version, trained at home for research purposes.
+This is an early alpha version, trained from scratch at home for research purposes.
 Do not expect high-quality samples.
 Outputs are 256x256 32 frames videos.

 ```
 git clone https://github.com/motexture/naT